katesroad/Microservices-React-Node/notes/section.02.md

 **Notice here, the comment service keeps the full data of comments**, we have a palce that stores the **integral comment data**.

-- handle service failure or services brought in the future
+- handle services down time or services brought in the future

   1. Sync request
   2. Directly database access(what if post and comment services using different type database, we will bring query handling inside the query service)